-The Hawke's Bay Civil Defence Emergency Management Group Plan is under review, and a proposed plan is being notified under the Special Consultative Procedure of the Local Government Act 2002.
+The Hawke's Bay Civil Defence Emergency Management Group Plan is under review, and a new proposed plan is available.
 Read more

 A Group Plan is a statutory requirement under the Civil Defence and Emergency Management Act and the Hawke's Bay Civil Defence Emergency Management Group made the current Group Plan for Hawke's Bay which became effective on Thursday 24 March 2004.

 The Plan sets out the priority hazards of concern, and the measures that all emergency services, welfare agencies, and local authorities will undertake over the next five years to improve civil defence emergency management arrangements in Hawke’s Bay.

 Who the plan is for

 The CDEMG Plan is primarily directed at those organisations and their personnel with a role in emergency management.
 It also seeks to assist the community in understanding the risks they face and the emergency management arrangements being implemented to manage emergencies.
 The CDEM Group Plan therefore draws upon the planning, hazard, risk and emergency management expertise of local authorities, emergency services, lifelines and other agencies within its area when preparing for and responding to emergencies.